Frequently Asked Questions

 9. Will “Gospel of Strings” be the final title?

-It’s the working title right now—but like everything else in this project, it’s evolving.
+It’s just a working title for everything I’m doing right now—but like everything else in this project, it’s evolving.

 If you feel like you—or someone you know—has a story that belongs in this world, reach out.